ivangeevo/btwr-core/## Changelog.md

+### 0.26
++ Slightly reworked directional drop logic so items should drop better than before.

-### 0.25.3
+# 0.25.3

-+ Fixed a bug with custom shapeless recipes that have additional drops to drop properly.
 + Fixed Diamond Shears breaking leaves slower than iron ones & fixed some leaves loot tables to drop properly.
 + Fixed a bug where you could do knockback with a bow or crossbow from melee hits to entities.
-+ Updated the mod to require Fabric Loader 0.16.3, (Optional) Mod Menu 11.0.2 & Cloth Config 15.0.130
-+ Updated the mod to Fabric API 0.103.0

 ### 0.25.2
++ Fixed a bug with custom shapeless recipes that have additional drops to drop properly.
 + Fixed placement code for bricks items as blocks to work much better(and as intended).
 + Fixed missing recipes and generally improved the code that generates them.